The latest instance of the course can be found at: O1: 2024

 Our short-term plan is:

-1. We’ll define two simple functions — next and doubled — as examples of operations that take in a single integer and also return an integer.
+— as examples of operations that take in a single integer and also return an integer. - We’ll define a function named

 Let’s start at Step 1 and write a couple of perfectly mundane functions.
 Here’s one:

-def next(number: Int) = number + 1next: (number: Int)Int
+def next(number: Int) = number + 1next: (number: Int)Int next(100)res0: Int = 101

-doubled is also a function of type Int => Int:
+is also a function of type Int => Int

-def doubled(original: Int) = 2 * originaldoubled: (original: Int)Int
+def doubled(original: Int) = 2 * originaldoubled: (original: Int)Int doubled(100)res1: Int = 200

 Defining twice

-The twice function should receive an operation as a parameter and perform that operation two times.
-We’d like to be able to use it like this:
+function should receive an operation as a parameter and perform that operation

 twice(next, 1000)res2: Int = 1002

-Notice: the first parameter of twice is a function!
-That’s how we indicate which function we want to apply twice.
-The second parameter is the target of the function applications; it’s a garden-variety integer.
+function we want to apply twice.
+The second parameter is the target of the function

-Applying next twice produced a number that’s two greater than the input.
-Doubling a number twice yields a quadruple:
+twice produced a number that’s two greater than the input.
+Doubling

 twice(doubled, 1000)res3: Int = 4000

-Now to define twice:
+Now to define twice

 def twice(operation: Int => Int, target: Int) = operation(operation(target))twice: (operation: Int => Int, target: Int)Int